 Taste and adjust salt or lemon according to your preferences.

-If you want a lighter hummus, you can increase the water by 1 teaspoon at a time.Transfer to a bowl and garnish with paprika, chopped parsley, sesame seeds, or a drizzle of oil.
+If you want lighter hummus, you can increase the water by 1 teaspoon at a time.Transfer to a bowl and garnish with paprika, chopped parsley, sesame seeds, or a drizzle of oil.
 (All optional)

-Great as an appetizer, snack, or seasoning.
+Great as an appetizer, snack, or condiment.

 Variants